The Top 4 Priorities To Make Your Office More Sustainable

 - Eat locally and seasonally.
 Support your local economy and do not consume foods that have travelled all over the globe to get to your plate.

-We are not saying you need to go vegan overnight, but eating a bit more consciously is something we can all do.
+We are not saying you need to go plant-based overnight, but eating a bit more consciously is something we can all do.
 Green plate – green office.

 Priority 4: All the rest